 A multi-purpose dry chemical (ABC) extinguisher covers all three classes.
 This is the standard residential extinguisher available at any hardware store for $30-60.

-Fire extinguishers must be inspected and maintained in accordance with NFPA 10 (Standard for Portable Fire Extinguishers).
+According to NFPA 10 (Standard for Portable Fire Extinguishers), fire extinguishers must be inspected and maintained on a regular schedule.
 In Florida, licensed fire equipment dealers are required to perform this service per FAC Chapter 69A-21.

 At most properties, the simplest approach is to replace extinguishers every 6 years rather than paying for maintenance on a $40 unit.